It is a structure found in the back of the brain, below the occipital and temporal lobes of the cerebral cortex.

 - Abnormal eye movements

-There are many disorders of the cerebellum that include strokes, brain hemorrhage , toxins, genetic malformations, infection and cancer.
+Many cerebellum disorders include strokes, brain hemorrhage, toxins, genetic malformations, infection, and cancer.

 Some common disorders of the cerebellum are: